cgevans/mixes/docs/source/guide.rst

 - A *Reference* is an object that has information about component concentrations, sequences, and locations.
 - An *Experiment* collects many mixes/components.
 These are not necessary, but allow saving and loading to and from files, tracking of produced and used concentrations, and referencing of other components and mixes by name.

-Physical units are used extensively in alhambra-mixes.
+Physical units are used extensively in riverine.
 Internally, the library uses pint to handle units, and the decimal library to handle numbers, to avoid floating point inaccuracies.
 While using the library, units can be specifid flexibly as strings, which will be processed as the correct quantity, for example `"50 nM"`, or `"10 µL"`, or `"5 uM"`.
 If you need to do calculations, quantities can be created using :any:`Q_`, for example, `Q_(10, "µL")`, or `Q_("55.3", "nM")`, and these values can be used with normal arithmetic operations.